Consensys/ethsigner/docs/Using-EthSigner/Hashicorp.md

     ```bash
     ethsigner --chain-id=2018 --downstream-http-port=8590 hashicorp-signer --host=127.0.0.1 --port=8200 --auth-file=authFile
     ```

+!!! tip
+    Use the [--http-listen-port](../Reference/EthSigner-CLI.md#http-listen-port) option to change the EthSigner listening port if `8545` is in use.

 You can now [use EthSigner to sign transactions](Using-EthSigner.md) with the key stored in the Hashicorp Vault.